BNUG-BLOCK/bnugDAO.finance/README.md

 In conclusion:

-We will be building the following:
+We will be building the following for the projects first phase:

 BNUG: Project token
 BNUGDAO: Governance token
 BNUGLM: Liquidity mining protocol
 DAO: Decentralized autonomous community
+*BNUG Staking contract